 Neave was walking somewhere, in some random direction.
 He pulled his hair out with every step he took.
 The only thing left on his head was a bald, bloody hole, but he scraped it nonetheless.

 He asked himself the same question for the billionth time.
 Why?
 What was the reason he ended up in this realm?
 Did the heavens truly hate him?
-But why, if he had never defied them?
+But why if he had never defied them?
 Why?
-What was the point of the life he’d lived, the beliefs that he held if all of it would be denied to him like this?
+What was the point of the life he had lived, the beliefs he had held, if all of it would be denied to him like this?
 Why?